bemer/containers-on-aws-workshop/03-DeployEcsCluster/README.md

 ![cluster created](/03-DeployEcsCluster/images/cluster_created.png)

-You can them click in the button **View Cluster** to see your cluster.
+You can then click in the button **View Cluster** to see your cluster.
 The ECS Cluster screen will be like this:

 ![cluster screen](/03-DeployEcsCluster/images/cluster_screen.png)

 ## 3. Creating the ALB

 Now that we've created our cluster, we need an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to route traffic to our endpoints.
 Compared to a traditional load balancer, an ALB lets you direct traffic between different endpoints.
-In our example, we'll use the enpoint:  `/app`.
+In our example, we'll use the enpoint `/app`.

 To create the ALB: